Volcanoes: Definition, Types, & Facts

-Caldera: After a very large explosive eruption, the magma chamber empties, the roof of the magma chamber can collapse as the result of a large explosion forming a depression or bowl on the surface having very steep walls.
-These forming caldera that may fill with rainwater such as crater lake. these calderas can be tens of miles across.
-Example: Taal lake in the Philippines.
+After a very large explosive eruption, the magma chamber empties, and the roof of the magma chamber can collapse as the result of a large explosion forming a depression or bowl on the surface having very steep walls.
+These form caldera that may fill with rainwater such as crater lakes. these calderas can be tens of miles across.
+Example: Taal Lake in the Philippines.

 Fissure Cone: These are linear volcanic vents, by which the lava erupts.
 These vents are often a few meters wide and maybe many kilometers long.

 - These vents can cause large flood basalts which run first in lava channels, and later in lava tubes.